samskruthimb2-cmyk/IS2101-IntruptedSim-NNM24IS199/README.md

 Try experimenting by enabling/disabling devices or adding new ones!

 👨‍💻 Author
-Raksha Poojary Project: Interrupt Controller Simulation using Java Threads
+Samskruthi MB Project: Interrupt Controller Simulation using Java Threads